Great Exhibition: Background

 In modern times, the Great Exhibition is a symbol of the Victorian Age, and its thick catalogue, illustrated with steel engravings, is a primary source for High Victorian design.
-A memorial to the exhibition, crowned with a statue of Prince Albert, is located behind the Royal Albert Hall.
+The Albert Memorial to the exhibition, crowned with a statue of Prince Albert, is located behind the Royal Albert Hall.
 It is inscribed with statistics from the exhibition, including the number of visitors and exhibitors (British and foreign), and the profit made.

 A range of medals were produced and awarded to exhibitors, jurists and providers of services.

 Exhibits

-The official descriptive and illustrated catalogue of the event lists exhibitors not only from throughout Britain but also from its "Colonies and Dependencies' and 44 "Foreign States".
+The official descriptive and illustrated catalogue of the event lists exhibitors not only from throughout Britain but also from its "Colonies and Dependencies" and 44 "Foreign States".
 Numbering 13,000 in total, the exhibits included a Jacquard loom, an envelope machine, kitchen appliances, steel-making displays and a reaping machine that was sent from the United States.